 Hauptmarkt (Market Square)

-The Hauptmarkt is the main square of the beautiful Nuremberg and considered as the major market of the city.
-In the afternoon the whole area of the Market Square is filled with tents with all kinds of things, but it does not overshadow the beauty of the surrounding area that is filled with old buildings.
-The market is just one of the features of the city center where the dominant feature is the Church of Our Lady and its famous chimes with the "dancing figures".
+is filled with tents with all kinds of things, but it does not overshadow the beauty of the surrounding area that is filled with old buildings.
+The market is just one of the features of the city center where the dominant feature is the Church of Our Lady and its famous chimes with the “dancing figures”.

 The market is located across the “Beautiful Fountain”.
 Everything is organized and you can meet the local farmers and artisans selling their own products.
 An ordinary day gives the impression of a special holiday because of its huge crowd attendance and festive atmosphere.